Transonic accretion flow in the mini discs of a binary black hole system: Introduction

 The accretion flow onto a BBH system is qualitatively different from a single black hole accretion.
-For BBH accretion, a truncated disc surrounds the entire binary system \cite{Gutierrez-2024-14843}, called the circumbinary disc (CBD), where the matter flows inward due to the gravity of BBHs and the angular momentum transport through the viscous stress.
-Moreover, the tidal interaction between BBHs and CBD creates a cavity within the CBD, which defines its inner boundary.
-A significant fraction of the matter at this inner boundary falls toward the binary system and begins to orbit the individual black holes, resulting in the formation of a pair of mini discs.
+For BBH accretion, a truncated disc surrounds the entire binary system \cite[]{Gutierrez-2024-14843}, called the circumbinary disc (CBD).
+The gravitational potential of the binary determines the orbital structure of the CBD, while viscous stress enables accretion by transporting angular momentum outward \cite{Miranda-2017-1170}.
+However, in the presence of a binary, the disc is truncated at a certain radius, which defines its inner boundary, where the outward tidal torques exerted by the binary balance the inward viscous torques \cite{Papaloizou-1977-441, Lin-1986-846, Artymowicz-1994-651, Miranda-2017-1170, Heath-2020-A64}.
+This balance typically occurs at Lindblad resonances \cite{Artymowicz-1994-651}, where disc material resonates with the binary's orbital motion, resulting in the formation of a low-density cavity around the binary.
+The amount of matter that falls into the cavity depends on the disc scale height, thermodynamical properties (e.g., temperature and pressure gradients), and flow properties (e.g., viscosity) \cite{Artymowicz-1996-L77, D-Orazio-2013-2997, Heath-2020-A64, Tiede-2020-43, Tiede-2022-24, Tiede-2025-144}.
+The matter can flow into the cavity through narrow streams and begin to accrete onto the individual black holes, leading to the formation of a pair of mini-discs.
+Various recent studies have shown that this matter inflow can be highly variable and may exhibit characteristic periodicity depending on binary mass ratio and binary orbital parameters (e.g., eccentricity, orbital period) \cite{D-Orazio-2013-2997, Tiede-2025-144}.
 The mini discs surrounding the primary (more massive) and secondary (less massive) black holes are referred to as circumprimary discs (CPDs) and circumsecondary discs (CSDs), respectively.
 The presence of multiple discs (i.e., CBD, CPD, and CSD) complicates the study of BBH accretion compared to the accretion of individual black holes.
 Numerous theoretical models on BBHs accretion flow have been proposed in Newtonian gravity and general relativity (GR) \cite[and references therein]{Sesana-2011-L35, Bowen-2019-76, Armengol-2021-16, Combi-2022-187, Gutierrez-2022-137, Lee-2024-141,Gutierrez-2024-506, Gutierrez-2024-14843}.
 All these models based on different physical conditions and explained the dynamics of CBD, mini discs, role of magnetic field, outflows or jets and EM spectral signature, etc., which indeed help to distinguish them from the ordinary AGNs.
-However, to the best of our knowledge, no body has conveyed the transonic acccretion flow for the BBH systems, where flow must satisfied the inner boundary condition set by the horizon \cite{Liang-1980-271, Abramowicz-1981-314}.
-Toward this, for the first time we study the GR hydrodynamics of transonic accretion flow in the background of a BBH metric \cite{Astorino-2021-136506}, which represents a system of two Schwarzschild black holes in an external gravitational field.
+However, to the best of our knowledge, no body has conveyed the transonic acccretion flow for the BBH systems, where flow must satisfied the inner boundary condition set by the horizon \cite[]{Liang-1980-271, Abramowicz-1981-314}.
+Toward this, for the first time we study the GR hydrodynamics of transonic accretion flow in the background of a BBH metric \cite[]{Astorino-2021-136506}, which represents a system of two Schwarzschild black holes in an external gravitational field.
 We expect this study may provide the better understanding of the BBHs.